 - Consulting politics1.com and ballotpedia.org to gather names and URLs of candidates' websites OR researching candidates and their staff who reach out to us

 - Visiting each website to see where the candidate stands on healthcare and other issues.
 Just because they've been endorsed by Justice Democrats, Brand New Congress, or Our Revolution, doesn't necessarily mean they're for NIMA.
 Note: EVERY candidate should have an "Issues" page on a website.
 Making people scroll through Facebook reports or tweets from the fish fry you went to on Thursday is NOT good strategy!

 - Consulting https://www.opensecrets.org/ to determine incumbents' or repeat candidates' donations from health insurance, pharma, and health-related companies

 - Adding candidate to this page - those running for the Senate and for Governor will be pictured on the right, those for the House and non-federal offices on the left.

 - Informing the candidates that they have DUH's endorsement (that's the fun part!)

 - Promoting candidates on the People Overcoming Politics Facebook page and for the general election, on both DUH and POP.
 Feel free to share!

-This is tedious work (and infinite thanks must go to our valiant volunteer Luule Vess and volunteer Campaign Consultant Josh Dill, who've through every state's candidates to find the ones who met our criteria), but it's exciting to have so many candidates who reflect our values and positions on issues.
+This is tedious work (and infinite thanks must go to our valiant volunteer Luule Vess and volunteer Campaign Consultant Josh Dill, who've gone through every state's candidates to find the ones who met our criteria), but it's exciting to have so many candidates who reflect our values and positions on issues.
 Last year we endorsed nine.
-This year there are close to 10 times that!
-If you are or know of an Independent, third-party or progressive Democratic candidate that has already filed, please let us know!
+This year there are over 100!
+If you are or know of an Independent, third-party or progressive Democratic or Republican candidate that has already filed, please let us know!
 Email us at firstname.lastname@example.org with their name, office they're running for, city, state, and district, and their website or Facebook URL (sorry, but Twitter names will not be listed) or send us a Facebook message!